 Get the Fastest Results for the Lowest Cost Using Automation Testing

 Rainforest QA’s no-code automation means anyone can write and maintain test scripts.

-To create (or edit) any test step in Rainforest QA, simply select a preset action (like “click”, “select”, or “type”) and then click-and-drag to select the element you want to apply the action to.
-This screenshot is used to find elements and verify visibility.
+To create (or edit) any test step in Rainforest QA, simply select a preset action (like “click”, “select”, or “type”) and then – in the virtual machine that previews your app – click-and-drag to select the element you want to apply the action to.

 Once you’ve created each action along the user path you want to test, you can play back the actions you created to verify that the test will do what you intended.